dentarg/auth0-blog/_posts/2017-03-10-using-serverless-azure-functions-with-auth0-and-google-apis.md

 ---
 layout: post
-title: "Using Severless Azure Functions with Auth0 to Access Google APIss"
+title: "Using Serverless Azure Functions with Auth0 and Google APIs"
 description: "Learn to use Node with Azure Functions with Google APIs and Auth0."
 date: 2017-03-10 8:30
 category: Technical guide